andreamoleri/DataArchitecture/README.md

 Replica sets provide redundancy and high availability, ensuring that data is replicated across multiple nodes.
 Key features and benefits of replica sets include:

-1. **Data Redundancy**: data is replicated to multiple nodes, protecting against data loss in case of hardware failure or other issues.
+1. **Data Redundancy:** data is replicated to multiple nodes, protecting against data loss in case of hardware failure or other issues.
-2. **Automatic Failover**: if the primary node fails, an eligible secondary node is automatically elected as the new primary, ensuring continuous availability.
+2. **Automatic Failover:** if the primary node fails, an eligible secondary node is automatically elected as the new primary, ensuring continuous availability.
-3. **Read Scalability**: read operations can be distributed across multiple nodes, improving read performance and balancing the load.
+3. **Read Scalability:** read operations can be distributed across multiple nodes, improving read performance and balancing the load.

 A typical replica set consists of:
-- **Primary Node**: handles all write operations and coordinates replication to secondary nodes.
+- **Primary Node:** handles all write operations and coordinates replication to secondary nodes.
-- **Secondary Nodes**: maintain copies of the data from the primary node.
+- **Secondary Nodes:** maintain copies of the data from the primary node.
 They can be configured to handle read operations, providing load balancing and improved read performance.
-- **Arbiter Nodes**: participate in elections but do not store data.
+- **Arbiter Nodes:** participate in elections but do not store data.
 They are used to ensure a quorum in elections when there are an even number of data-bearing nodes.

 In MongoDB Atlas and in the command line, deploying a replica set is straightforward, and the Atlas platform provides tools for managing and monitoring the health of the replica set.
 Automatic backups, point-in-time recovery, and monitoring